Just call us Bond. Amortized bond.

 Over 700 finance terms, Shmooped to perfection.

-Do the math: Company X - Scooby Dude - pays 30% tax and it is based in The People's Republic of California.
+Do the math: a company called Scooby Dude pays 30% tax.
 It has been a taxpayer all along, profiting nicely from its van decal painting business.
-This year it lost $1M on $5M of sales.
+This year, it lost $1M on $5M of sales.
 It had just enough money in the bank to keep going.

-When a popular political candidate adopted Scooby Dude to paint vans as part of their media blitz, SD made $3M in profits the following year.
-Normally SD would pay $900K (30% of $3M) in taxes but because they had $1M in tax loss carry-forwards, they deduct the $1M loss from the $3M to show a taxable profit of $2M this year on which they then pay 30% or $600K.
-Get it?
-Got it.
-Good.
+When a popular political candidate adopted Scooby Dude to paint vans as part of her media blitz, SD made $3M in profits the following year.
+Normally SD would pay $900K (30% of $3M) in taxes, but because they had $1M in tax loss carry-forwards, they deduct the $1M loss from the $3M to show a taxable profit of $2M this year, on which they then pay 30% or $600K.